NYCEM-GIS/urban-risk-index/README.md

 ## NOTEBOOKS
 This folder contains jupyter notebooks that perform the URI calculations for specific hazards.
 The hazard acronym is in the notebook title.

-*Contact: Dano Wilusz at dwilusz@dewberry.com
+For more infommation, contact Dano Wilusz at dwilusz@dewberry.com.